fractal-analytics-platform/fractal-tasks-core/examples/README.md

 ./fetch_test_data_from_zenodo.sh
 ```

-3. Enter one of the example folders (currently up-to-date are examples from 01
-   to 04), remove the `tmp_out` temporary output folder (if present), and run
+3. Enter one of the example folders, remove the `tmp_out` temporary output
-    one of the `run_workflow` Python scripts.
+   folder (if present), and run one of the `run_workflow` Python scripts.

 4. View the output OME-Zarr in the `tmp_out` folder with
    [napari](https://napari.org), which can be installed via `pip install